SRI-CSL/randoop-gradle-plugin/README.md

 ## Randoop Tasks

+The plug-in support the following tasks.
+The main task of this plug-in is the `runRandoop` task, which runs other supporting tasks, such as `generateClassListFile`.
+The entire list of tasks is presented here:

 -   `cleanupRandoopOutput` - Deletes Randoop-generated files in `junitOutputDir`.
 -   `checkForRandoop` - Checks if Randoop is in the project's classpath.
 -   `generateClassListFile` - Generates a classList.txt file from the current project's classes.